-Cash and cash equivalents include cash at vault and money at call and short notice which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents include cash at vault and money at call and short notice which are subject to an insignificant risk of changes in value including interest receivable on investment with maturity up to 3 month or less.
 Cash and Cash equivalent are measured at amortized cost in the statement of financial position.